• Home

 Reflection

-In just a few months we will be entered the giving season.
-I am of course referring to the pre-Christmas shopping binge, when gifts are purchased, wrapped and hidden away for the big celebration.
+We have just come through the giving season.
+I am of course referring to the pre-Christmas shopping binge, when gifts are purchased, wrapped, and hidden away for the big celebration.
 Many rail against this tradition, but in reality the scriptures are filled with admonitions that encourage us to be generous and bless others.
 Christmas and year-end provide us with wonderful opportunities to do just that.
 A generous person will prosper; whoever refreshes others will be refreshed (Proverbs 11:25).

 If we find no pleasure in giving, we may be suffering from more than a simple case of Scrooge-like stinginess.
 Soul sucking self-centeredness destroys us from within.
 It defaces the image of God that is stamped upon us from birth.
 God our heavenly Father is the picture of generosity.
 He gave His only Son for us.
 In light of this sacrifice, there’s something terribly wrong if we can’t spare a dime or a kind word for the less fortunate.
 Generosity is never out of season.